halasadi/MAPS/README.md

     ../src/runeems2 --params params-test-6_Inf.ini
     ```

-12. *Optionally*, install the
+12. install the
     [plotmaps](https://github.com/halasadi/plotmaps) package in R, and
     run the following code in R. This will generate plots for
-    diagnosing and interprting the MAPS analyses of the shorter and
+    the MAPS analyses.
-    longer PSC segments.
 The plots are saved as PDFs.

     ```R
     library(plotmaps)